Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Worst-Case Guarantees of Multiwinner Rules

 \end{definition}

-The AV and CC-guarantees can be viewed as quantitative properties of multi-winner rules.
+The utilitarian and representation guarantees can be viewed as quantitative properties of multiwinner rules.
 In comparison with the traditional qualitative approach (analyzing properties which can be either satisfied or not), a quantitative analysis provides much more fine-grained information regarding the behavior of a rule with respect to some normative criterion.
-In the remaining part of this section we evaluate the previously defined rules against their AV- and CC-guarantees.
+In the remaining part of this section we evaluate the previously defined rules against their utilitarian and representation guarantees.